MSECE Handbook

 30 |

-Approval to double count up to 12 credit hours, however, applies to all MS tracks.
-Purdue students choosing to pursue the thesis track or project track for the MS degree must understand that time to completion of MS requirements may take longer than one academic year (Fall and Spring semesters) because thesis research and project execution timelines may push graduation beyond two semesters.
+4+1 BS/MSECE students do have the option to complete a thesis and may double count up to 12 credit hours for the MSECE thesis.
+Students choosing to pursue the thesis MSECE should be aware that time to completion of MS requirements may take longer than one academic year (Fall and Spring semesters) because thesis research execution timelines may push graduation beyond two semesters.

 Section 3.6: MSECE Concentrations